chinmayabm/Expense-Tracker/README.md

 An Express server backed by MongoDB provides CRUD endpoints under `/api/expenses`.
 Copy `server/.env.example` to `server/.env` and adjust the `MONGO_URI` if needed.

+## Running the application

-Use `npm start` to run both the client and the server during development.
+Use `npm start` in the repo root to run both the client and the server during development.